Conejo Island

-Conejo Island, in Spanish Isla Conejo, meaning "rabbit island", is a Honduran Island alongside many other islands in the region.
-El Salvador has disputed the Honduran island located in the Gulf of Fonseca.
+Conejo Island, in Spanish Isla Conejo, meaning "rabbit island", lies in the Gulf of Fonseca and is disputed between El Salvador and Honduras.

 History

 In 1992, the International Court of Justice (ICJ) ruled on the delimitation of bolsones (disputed areas) along the El Salvador–Honduras boundary, OAS intervention and a further ICJ ruling in 2003, full demarcation of the border concluded; the 1992 ICJ ruling advised a tripartite resolution to a maritime boundary in the Gulf of Fonseca advocating Honduran access to the Pacific.
 Unlike other major islands of the Gulf of Fonseca, Rabbit Island was never put to discussion in the definition even though the government of El Salvador asked for a clarification of the situation of every island in the Gulf of Fonseca.
 The island, despite its small size, is a strategic point of naval and military value to both Honduras and El Salvador.